Rob Bonta

-Robert Andres Bonta (born September 22, 1972) is an American lawyer and politician serving as the attorney general of California since 2021.
+Robert Andres Bonta (born September 22, 1971) is a Filipino and American lawyer and politician who has served as the 34th attorney general of California since 2021.
 A member of the Democratic Party, he previously served as a member of the California State Assembly for the 18th district from 2012 to 2021 and as a member of the Alameda City Council from 2010 to 2012.

-Upon his election to the California State Assembly, he became the first Filipino-American to enter the California State Legislature, where he chaired the California Asian & Pacific Islander Legislative Caucus.

-On March 24, 2021, Governor Gavin Newsom announced that he would be appointing Bonta as Attorney General of California to succeed Xavier Becerra, who resigned the position to become Secretary of Health and Human Services under President Joe Biden.
-His appointment was confirmed by the California State Legislature on April 22 and he was sworn in on April 23, becoming the first Filipino-American to occupy the position of California Attorney General.
+The first Filipino American to serve in the California State Legislature, Bonta chaired the California Asian & Pacific Islander Legislative Caucus.
+After Xavier Becerra resigned as attorney general to become Secretary of Health and Human Services, Bonta was appointed by Governor Gavin Newsom to replace him.
+Bonta was sworn in on April 23, 2021, becoming the first Filipino American to hold the office.
+Bonta was elected to a full four-year term in office in 2022.

 Early life and education

-Robert Andres Bonta was born on September 22, 1972, in Quezon City, Philippines.
-Bonta immigrated with his family to California at just two months old.
-Through his father, Warren Bonta, Bonta was a U.S. citizen at birth.
+Robert Andres Bonta was born on September 22, 1971, in Quezon City, Philippines, where his parents were working as Christian missionaries.
+Bonta immigrated with his family to California later in 1971, as an infant.

 The Bonta family initially lived in a trailer at Nuestra Señora Reina de la Paz, the United Farm Workers headquarters near Keene, California, before moving north to Fair Oaks, a suburb of Sacramento.
 At Bella Vista High School, Bonta was a soccer player and graduated as class valedictorian.

 Bonta then attended Yale University, where he graduated cum laude with a B.A. in history in 1993 and played on the Yale Bulldogs men's soccer team.
-After completing his undergraduate studies, Bonta attended University of Oxford for one year studying politics, philosophy, and economics.
+After completing his undergraduate studies, Bonta attended the University of Oxford for one year studying politics, philosophy, and economics.
 In 1995, Bonta enrolled at Yale Law School and graduated with a Juris Doctor in 1998.

 Early career

+Legal career

 After his year at Oxford, Bonta returned to New Haven to attend Yale Law School while concurrently working as site coordinator at nonprofit organization Leadership, Education, and Athletics in Partnership (LEAP), where he developed policy and managed activities for 30 staff members and 100 children for an organization serving the Church Street South neighborhood.
 Bonta was admitted to the California State Bar in 1999.

 From 1998 to 1999, Bonta clerked for Judge Alvin W. Thompson of the United States District Court for the District of Connecticut.
 Bonta then returned to California to be a litigation associate with San Francisco law firm Keker & Van Nest.
 Working at Keker & Van Nest from 1999 to 2003, Bonta practiced in a variety of areas including civil rights, crime, insurance, patent infringement, legal malpractice, contract, and fraud.
 As a private attorney, Bonta was part of a team that worked with the ACLU to implement new protocols to prevent racial profiling by the California Highway Patrol.